-Expected Program Outcomes and Student Learning Outcomes for the Master of Arts in Marriage and Family Therapy Program at Louisville Seminary are as follows:
+Expected Program Outcomes, Student Learning Outcomes and Faculty Outcomes for the Master of Arts in Marriage and Family Therapy Program at Louisville Seminary are as follows:

 PROGRAM OUTCOMES (PO)

 - To graduate students prepared to provide individual, couple and family therapy as entry-level professional MFT practitioners (KY Marriage and Family Therapy Associate).

 - To graduate students who demonstrate multicultural competence and are able to provide individual, couple and family therapy with diverse clients.

 - To graduate students with an entry-level professional ability to reflect theologically on their clinical practice and the theories that inform their work.

 - Graduating students will be able to conduct multicultural, evidence-based therapy with individuals, couples and families that meets entry-level professional standards.

 - Graduating students will demonstrate a broad knowledge of systemic theory and MFT treatment models and flexibly apply these in evidence-based practice.

 - Graduating students will be able to think ethically and make appropriate clinical ethical decisions.